Chart Color Schemes

 Mount Druitt - Whalan is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Mount Druitt-Whalan is among the most culturally diverse areas in Australia, with 50.3% of its population born overseas and 56.2% speaking a language other than English at home.
-Christianity is the main religion in Mount Druitt-Whalan, comprising 52.6% of people.
-However, Islam is overrepresented, making up 21.8%, compared to Greater Sydney's average of 13.0%.
+The predominant religion in Mount Druitt-Whalan is Christianity, comprising 52.6% of the population.
+However, Islam is notably overrepresented, making up 21.8% compared to the Greater Sydney average of 13.0%.

 Frequently Asked Questions - Diversity